erkamd/UF-ReaderWriter/README.md

 # Um-Reader

+PLEASE USE RAW FORMAT IN ORDER TO UNDERSTAND CORRECTLY

 Basic UF (UmFormat) Reader that allows to get parameters and descriptions from .txt files with using a simple format.

 Here are formats: